JWalshe86/cloud-tasks/README.md

 - Utilize Postman for testing APIs.
 - Implement code quality checks using SonarQube.
 - Understand the principles of task scheduling and notifications in a cloud environment.
+- Handle exceptions effectively in your code.
+- Write unit tests for better code reliability.
+- Differentiate between classes and objects, and understand their roles in object-oriented programming.